 Work-life balance and family top the list of reasons people work from home.

-Myth #2: Quality of communication diminishes
+Myth #2: Quality of communication diminishes through remote work

-Another popular myth often associated with remote work is that it leads to bad communication.
+Another popular myth often associated with remote work life is that it leads to bad communication.
 Some people believe that to be successful, teams need a lot of facetime together and they can’t move as fast in a remote environment.

 It’s true that managing timezones can be difficult and some projects really call for face-to-face collaboration.
 A lot of successful remote companies still fly their teams to a shared location to kick off high-priority projects and host team off-sites.
 However, working from the same location or even the same timezone is not necessary at all.